MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 - **Salary**: Salary level classified by Low, Medium, High.

+# The study case is divided as follows:

+## 1. Load the dataset, scrubbing and explore the data by making some visualizations
+_Methodology: python_

-# Headcount segmentation:
+## 2. Headcount segmentation:
-the aim is to segregate groups with similar traits and assign them into clusters based on feature similarity.
-For the analysis, I will use Clustering K-means in R.
+The aim is to segregate groups with similar traits and assign them into clusters based on feature similarity.

+_Methodology_: For the analysis, I will use Clustering K-means in R.

 Using classification or clustering methods in HR, companies improve their headcount base, can work on target areas, and segment employees based on performance history, evlauations, interests, or satisfaction level monitoring.